Janhutter/janhutter.github.io/_posts/2024-12-27-Experience.md

 ---
 title: Experience
 description: >-
-  Work at the University of Amsterdam and my publications.
+  Work at the University of Amsterdam and my education.

 date: 2024-12-27
 categories: [Experience, Publications]